KatTiel/stroke_binary_classification_CNN/README.md

 ## Stroke Prediction :brain: - Binary Classification using a Convolutional Neuronal Network
 The objective of this project was to develop a convolutional neural network (CNN) capable of predicting the likelihood of an ***impending*** stroke.

-It's crucial to note that this CNN predicts an ***imminent*** stroke based on the combination of all predictors right in that moment.
+It is crucial to note that this CNN predicts an ***imminent*** stroke based on the combination of all predictors right in that moment.
 However, it's important to understand that even if for example a young person has risk factors which significanty increase the risk of stroke, like obesity, smoking, and hypertension, they may still face a much higher risk of stroke as they age but might being predicted as "No Stroke" using this model.
 This is due to the fact that advancing age itself is a significant risk factor for stroke.
 (1)

 The predictions made by the model are not guaranteed and are based on probabilities.
 Encouraging a healthy lifestyle and and consultations with a primary care physician is always recommended as a preventive measure.